 Taking over the boat before you set sail is one of the most important tasks if you want your voyage to go without a hitch.
 But, if you were to check absolutely everything, you probably wouldn't end up sailing at all.
 Therefore, it's best to focus on the key items and equipment.
 We'll take you through a complete checklist of what to inspect and look for on your charter yacht.

-Check-in at the marina: How do I take over the boat?
+Check-in at the marina: taking over the boat

 Inspecting your rental boat at the marina can be divided into two main parts — external and internal inspection.
 The first thing you should do is turn on all the necessary switches in the saloon on the dashboard (the ones that make sense and won't trigger an unwanted operation, such as running the pump at idle, etc.).